American Samoa Wedding Traditions

 Saofa’i (High Chief Ceremony)

-In rural areas of American Samoa, particularly the Manu’a islands, 80% of Saofa’i ceremonies maintain elaborate traditional protocols with extended chanting and multiple kava rounds.
-Urban Tutuila celebrations are streamlined to accommodate work schedules, with 60% lasting under 2 hours.
-Since 2021, 65% of ceremonies include virtual participation options for overseas family members, though the physical presence of key matai remains essential.
+In rural areas of American Samoa, particularly the Manu’a islands, most Saofa’i ceremonies maintain elaborate traditional protocols with extended chanting and multiple kava rounds.
+Urban Tutuila celebrations are often streamlined to accommodate work schedules, with many lasting under 2 hours.
+Many ceremonies now include virtual participation options for overseas family members, though the physical presence of key matai remains essential.

 Spiritual Preparation and Counseling

 Religious counseling is a mandatory 3-6 session program conducted by pastors over 3 months before the wedding, involving both partners in discussions about Christian marriage values, conflict resolution, and family planning.
-These sessions, costing $100-$300 USD in donations, integrate Fa’a Samoa principles with biblical teachings, emphasizing the feagaigafeh-ah-NGAI-ngahcovenant nature of marriage.
-Congregationalist churches (serving 50% of couples) require completion certificates before performing ceremonies.
+These sessions, costing $100-$300 USD in donations, integrate Fa’a Samoa pfeagaigafeh-ah-NGAI-ngahs with biblical teachings, emphasizing the feagaiga (covenant) nature of marriage.
+Congregationalist churches require completion certificates before performing ceremonies.

-Modern adaptations include online counseling modules introduced during COVID-19, now used by 40% of couples to supplement in-person meetings.
-The preparation extends beyond formal counseling to include prayer vigils, fasting periods, and spiritual retreats, particularly in Methodist and Pentecostal communities (30% of marriages).
+Modern adaptations include online counseling modules, now used by many couples to supplement in-person meetings.
+The preparation extends beyond formal counseling to include prayer vigils, fasting periods, and spiritual retreats, particularly in Methodist and Pentecostal communities.
 These practices reinforce the sacred nature of marriage within American Samoan society.

 Wedding Day Ceremonies: 'Ava, Church Service, Si'i Alofa